Sienci-Labs/Resources/superlongboard/slb-upgrading.md

 ### Connecting to your SLB

 You will be connecting to the SLB differently than you are used to.
+Remember to power on your board before starting this process.

 [tabby title="Current" open="yes"]

-Connect to your CNC machine by hovering over the **Connect to CNC** button at the top left corner of the screen and clicking the first option (*note that it's recommended to connect this way on your first setup even if you're planning to use Ethernet in the long-run*).
+Hover over the **Connect to CNC** button at the top left corner of the screen and click the first option (*connect this way on your first setup even if you're planning to use Ethernet in the long-run*).

 ![](/_images/_superlongboard/_upgrade/slb_up_connectcnc.jpg){.aligncenter .size-full}